dddrrreee/cs140e-25win/labs/4-interrupts/0-measure/README.md

   - `measure.c` shows how much different things cost using the cycle counter.
 It also shows a weird timing issue that comes up with alignment.

+Also has a simple example of getting and printing the mode:
+  - `mode.c`